Create an Architectural Rendering

 Let us now root our floating box into the landscape of a city.
 And let's give it some actual building detail as we proceed.
 Begin by radiating lines from each of the two vanishing points that might, in succession moving away from the base of the building-box, suggest a sidewalk along each face of the building, then a zone for parallel street parking beyond the sidewalk along each face of the building, and then a double-center line for each street running past each face of the building.
 Your streets, parking zones and sidewalks should all taper and recede in the distance toward the vanishing points.
 See the drawing below for guidance.

 Next, mark off four different floor heights on the leading vertical edge of your building-box.
 Note on the drawing below that I have made the top three floors equal, yet each lower in overall height than the taller first floor.
 This happens to be the way most office buildings, hotels, retail centers, libraries, etc., are actually built.
 The first floor, which often contains the public spaces of lobbies, restaurants, reading rooms, and the like, may be 1-1/2 to 2 times as tall as each of the upper floors.
-After you've marked off these floor heights, you can then draw floor lines that wrap around the building-box, also receding toward the vanishing points as they continue across the façades of your building-box.
+After you've marked off these floor heights, you can then draw floor lines that wrap around the building-box (like ribbons or stripes), also receding toward the vanishing points as they continue across the façades of your building-box.

 Then proceed to draw a series of vertical lines that subdivide those façades into equal-looking vertical strips, creating an overall grid.
 Remember to make those vertical strips of façade widest at the forward edge where they are closest to the viewer, and narrower and narrower as they recede into the distance and are farther away from the viewer.